cosibot/cosibot-international/bot/data/nlu.md

 - Tell me your origin.
 - Whare are you from?
 - What is you origin?
-- What is your home country?
-- What is your home town?
 - Where are you coming from?
 - Where are you from originally?
 - Where are you from?
 - Where did you born?
-- Where did you live when little?
-- Where did you live when you were little?
-- Where is your home-place?
-- Where is your place of birth?
 - Where were you born?
 - Where you coming from?
 - Where you from?